 Solar and Lunar Eclipses 2018

-There will be three partial Solar eclipses and two total Lunar eclipses in the year 2018.
+There will be five eclipses in total, three partial Solar eclipses and two total Lunar eclipses in the year 2018.

 Solar Eclipse and the dates in 2018(inauspicious period) are as follows:

 The first Solar Eclipse in 2018: